ga-wdi-pvd/angular-routing/readme.md

 - Explain what dependency injection is and what problem it solves
 - Explain the purpose of templates in Angular
 - Create separate views and routes for each CRUD action
-- Load Angular templtes by using the `ui-view` directive
+- Load Angular templates by using the `ui-view` directive
 - Access query params and update the URL by using the `$stateProvider` and `$state`
 - Define multiple controllers in a single module